AlbinAxtelius/shadowprism/README.md

 ## Introduction

-A simple test project for Prisma and Expressjs with all the tooling commonly used in a web development project.
+A simple test project for Prisma and ExpressJs with all the tooling commonly used in a web development project.